MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 > [!IMPORTANT]
 > Survey close notifications aren't automatically regenerated once the original closing notification is sent.

-When a survey is closed **and** notification emails are sent, the admin needs to manually set new notification dates.
-Reset new communications in the **Communications** section of **Program Summary**.
+When a survey cycle is closed **and** the survey end notification email has sent, no further survey end notification email is sent.

 Also consider: